Sunset: Mars

+Sunset on Mars captured by the Mars rover Spirit.

 On Mars, the setting Sun appears about two-thirds the size it does from Earth, due to the greater distance between Mars and the Sun.
 The colors are typically hues of blue, but some Martian sunsets last significantly longer and appear far redder than is typical on Earth.

 The colors of the Martian sunset differ from those on Earth.
 Mars has a thin atmosphere, lacking oxygen and nitrogen, so the light scattering is not dominated by a Rayleigh Scattering process.
 Instead, the air is full of red dust, blown into the atmosphere by high winds, so its sky color is mainly determined by a Mie Scattering process, resulting in more blue hues than an Earth sunset.
 One study also reported that Martian dust high in the atmosphere can reflect sunlight up to two hours after the Sun has set, casting a diffuse glow across the surface of Mars.

 Cultural significance

+People watching the sunset from Café del Mar, Sant Antoni de Portmany, Ibiza, Spain.

 Sunsets are an example of a natural phenomenon often considered beautiful by humans, and they are a common subject of visual artworks and in photography.

-In the Hebrew calendar, the Islamic calendar, and the Bahá'í calendar, the day starts at sunset.
+In the Hebrew calendar, the Islamic calendar, and the Bahá'í calendar, and in Orthodox Christianity the day starts at sunset.